rhean-propp/game_development/adventure_game/docs/to_do.md

 3. Correctly parse string input into a list of words against a delimiter string.
 4. Create a verb/object parser/error handler for user_input()
 5. Write better hints for first puzzle room.
+6. Create a callable hint command for puzzle rooms.

 ### Prototype Completion
 1. Build 10 puzzles for chapter_01